Your First Open House: A First-Time Buyer's Guide to Making the Most of Your Visit

 Questions That Could Save You Thousands

-Don't be shy about asking these critical questions - any good agent will appreciate your thoroughness:
+Don't be shy about asking these critical questions - a client-focused agent will be happy to provide clear answers:

 "What's the age of the big-ticket items?" (roof, HVAC, water heater) Understanding these ages helps you anticipate future expenses.
 A new HVAC system can cost